eggiot/foragealert/README.md

 ## Defining rules

 Rules are defined in an XML file.
-Valid variables are "day", "hour", "temp", "precip", "humidity", "windspeed", "windbearing", "windgust", "pressure", "cloudcover", and "visibility".
+Valid variables are "day", "hour", "temperature", "apparenttemperature" "precipitationintensity", "precipitationprobability" "humidity", "dewpoint", "windspeed", "windbearing", "windgust", "pressure", "cloudcover", "uvindex" and "visibility".
 Ranges can be specified by adding the suffixies "_min", "_max", or "_list" to these variable names

 ## Running